mjza/SENG696-F2022-G12/Assignment1/SystemDesignDocument.md

 <br/><span>System Architecture</span>
 </p>

-If we want to go in more details, we would like to demonstrate our database structure first:
+If we want to go in more details, we should demonstrate our database structure first:

 <p align="center">
 <img src="./images/image5.jpg" alt="DB Architecture" width="600"/>
 <br/><span>Database Architecture</span>
 </p>

-The user starts the journey by the login page.
+The user starts the journey with the login page.
 If he or she wants, they can just login as a guest and access the system with limited search functionality.
-Otherwise, if they don't have an account, they can move to register page and register as a **Provider** or **Client** by providing required information.
+Otherwise, if they don't have an account, they can move to register page and register as a **Provider** or **Client** by providing the required information.

 After a successful login, user will be redirected to his or her dashboard.